cadelacroix/RiemannZeta_Research/README.md

 <p align="center"><img src="./Images/critical.png" width=300 alt="Critical strip and line with a few non-trivial zeros"></p>

-The interpolations are then defined by
+The interpolations are then defined by the formula

 $$\Omega_M(s) = \sum_{n=1}^{2M+1} \delta_{M,n} \ n^{-s}$$

-where $M$ is a positive integer, $\delta_{M,1} = 1$, and the rest of the coefficients $\delta_{M,n}$ are determined as the unique solutions to the linear system of equations
+where $M$ is a positive integer, $\delta_{M,1} = 1$, and the rest of the coefficients $\delta_{M,n}$ are defined as the unique solutions to the linear system

 $$\Omega_M(\rho_1) = \cdots = \Omega_M(\rho_M) = \Omega_M(\bar\rho_1) = \cdots = \Omega_M(\bar\rho_M) = 0.$$

-Despite being defined only from a finite number of zeros, Matiyasevich observed that the functions $\Omega_M$ "remember" a great deal of information about the Riemann zeta function and have numerous remarkable properties, exposed in the reference [REF].
+Despite being defined only from a finite number of zeros, Matiyasevich observed that the functions $\Omega_M$ "remember" a great deal of information about the Riemann zeta function and have numerous remarkable properties, as described in the reference [REF].

-In this project, we focus the quotient
+In this project, we focus on the quotient

 $$\nu_M(s) := \frac{\Omega_M(s)}{\zeta(s)} = \sum_{n=1}^{+\infty} \mu_{M,n} \ n^{-s}$$